 #1 Book a flight to Paris!
 Make sure the airline is pet-friendly prior to booking.

-#2 Add a flight reservation for your dog IMMEDIATELY as most flights only allow 2 dogs per flight.
+#2 Add a flight reservation for your dog IMMEDIATELY as most airlines only allow 2-4 dogs per flight.
 Prepare to pay a fee each way for your dog’s flight.
 You can either add the reservation online or by phone.

 #3 Unless your dog is a seasoned traveler like me, start carrier training to prepare your dog for the flight as soon as possible.
 Get an airline-approved carrier if you don’t already have one.
 Make sure the dimensions comply with the airline’s policy (every airline may have slightly different dimensions).